taranoff/ffplayout-docker/README.md

 ```

 In **config** folder you found all config files you need, for the engine, srs and nginx (runs in ffplayout-frontend).

-Please use always the newest **ffplayout.yml** from [engine](https://github.com/ffplayout/ffplayout-engine), when you build everything new!